 - How to delete a partition in Windows.

 - Can you get files and data after a hard drive is reformatted?

 - Do I need to defrag my SSD or flash drive?

-- How to copy files from one drive to another drive.
+- How do you copy files from one drive to another drive?

 - See our format definition for further information and related links.